simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.16.0

+Released TBD

+### New features
+  * Added support for SAML "Enhanced Client or Proxy" (ECP) protocol, IdP side with HTTP Basic Authentcation as authentication method.
+    See the [ECP IdP documentation](./simplesamlphp-ecp-idp) for details.
+  * New option `sendmail_from`, the from address for email sent by SSP.

+### Oauth
+  * Make module HTTP proxy-aware.
+  * Remove unused demo app.

+### Sqlauth
+  * Changed from default-enabled to default-disabled.

 ## Version 1.15.0

 Released 2017-11-20